React component for creating Rating stars

 4. Display: Display the current rating and the star elements in your React component, making sure to provide clear feedback to the user about their interactions.

-5. Styling: Define CSS styles to customize the appearance of the stars, including the color change for selected stars (e.g., changing to gold for a selected star).
+5. Styling: Define CSS styles to customize the appearance of the stars, including the color change for selected stars.

 6. Accessibility: Ensure your rating system is accessible by providing appropriate ARIA attributes and labels for screen readers.